rodoulak/desalsim/Tutorials/Economic_Tutorial.md

 naoh_pr=7.2 #euro/L 1M NaOH solution
 ```

-After the set of input parameters, the **Revenues** of the treatment chain are calculated:
+After the set of input parameters, the **Revenues** of the treatment train are calculated:
 ```python
     # Initialize lists
 reve_t=0